lmeller-git/lf-slots/README.md

 All storage types in this crate are safe to use in a concurrent context, strictly lock-free, and will never block the calling thread.

+> [!WARNING]
+> This implementation is *NOT* linearizable.
+> A reader may conclude that the pool is empty, even though no linearizable point existed where the pool was truly empty.
+> This makes the current implementation highly unsafe to use unless linearizability is not a concern.

 ### Storage Types

 - [`InlineSlots`](https://docs.rs/lf-slots/latest/lf_slots/storage/struct.InlineSlots.html): statically sized storage.